 Like the rest of his fraternity brothers Cooper is from a long standing, wealthy family.
-They own Cooper Garage in FILTON, specialists in luxury vehicles such as the Lexus driven by DR WINSLOW as well as the town cars and limousines used to carry the BECKINGRIDGE family around the Shady City.
+They own Cooper Garage in FILTON, specialists in luxury vehicles such as Belle driven by Captain Charles ‘Chick’ Owen and Dales own Citrus.

 Cooper is best friend and second in command to Bernard ‘BERNARD‘ Owen, whose family founded the Kappa So brotherhood.
 They are essentially over grown man children with too much wealth and too little responsibility.
-The Chapter House always plays host to wild parties and Cooper is the main organiser of them.
-Don’t be fooled though.
-The ridiculous antics are but a prelude to a dark cruelty that runs through the brotherhood.
-For each wild party Cooper organises there is an even nastier horror about to befall someone somewhere.
+The Chapter House always plays host to wild parties and Cooper is always in the thick of them.

 The Kappa So bros have a bone to pick with the old Baroness of the Knock Knock club.
 They will find her resident of the Harbour House rehab clinic.
 Free to read on Kindle Unlimited.